aorestr/GNS3sharp/README.md

 string[] messages = OurVPC.Receive();
 ```

-So far, only five nodes have been made: *VPC*, *EthernetSwitch*, *MicroCore*, *OpenWRT* and *OpenvSwitch*.
+So far, only five type of nodes have been included: *VPC*, *EthernetSwitch*, *MicroCore*, *OpenWRT* and *OpenvSwitch*.
 You can create your own classes for the devices you plan to use.
 Otherwise, you can use the generic *Node* class instead.